 Stand flat against the wall so that your head, shoulders arms and feet all touch the wall.
 Lift your chin and look straight ahead while you Align your Lumo Lift.
 We admit, this is a challenging posture to maintain — we’ve tried it ourselves!
-If you’re opting for this method, start slow with 5 minute coaching sessions and slowly build up to longer sessions.
+If you’re opting for this method, start slow with a 10 minute posture goal for the hour and slowly build up to longer sessions.

 Remember to always listen to your body.
 If you feel unnatural strain in your back or muscles, reset your target posture in a more comfortable position.
 Our goal is to practice good posture for spinal relief — not to cause unwanted strain.

 That being said, some minor discomfort (like sore abs) is completely normal when first practicing good posture.
 After all, you’re working out some muscles that you haven’t been using much.
 Be patient with yourself and start slowly – you’ll see improvement in no time!

 Lastly, always remember to reset your target posture frequently so that your Lumo Lift knows what posture to look for throughout the day.
 Your Lumo Lift will remind you of your posture, but you have to teach it what your “good posture” looks like first.